 This is one of those “I have nothing in the refrigerator” dishes.
 Well, look in the cupboard.
 Capers, the small unopened buds of the caper bush, have been used for thousands of years.
 They are mentioned as an ingredient in the Gilgamesh, possibly the oldest written story known, which describes events dating back to about 2000 B.C., found on ancient Sumerian clay tablets.

-- 1 teaspoons kosher salt, plus more for pasta pot
+- 1 teaspoon kosher salt, plus more for pasta pot

 - 1 cup coarse bread crumbs (see note)